demarley/goldilocks/README.md

 ## Getting Started

-The goldilocks framework has been developed in the CMSSW release `CMSSW_8_0_28_patch1`.
+### CMSSW Environment
-To begin, checkout the relevant packages, including the [hepPlotter](https://github.com/demarley/hepPlotter) module for goldilocks.
+The goldilocks framework has been developed in the CMSSW release `CMSSW_8_0_28_patch1` to process flat ntuples and generate samples for training.

 ```
 ## setup CMSSW